abiswas-odu/Disco/README.md

 # Single end reads
 runOmega3.sh -d ${output_directory} -inS {read.fastq} -n ${num_threads} -m {max_mem_usage} -o ${64gen}
 ```
-For all the options of omega3, use `./runOmega3.sh -h`
+For all the options of Disco, use `./runOmega3.sh -h`

 In case the program crashes due to exceeding wall clock time, the assembler can be restarted with the same command.